nsconsult/nsconsult/README.md

 - 👋 Hi, I’m Nazim ALI
-- 👀 I’m interested in
+- 👀 I’m interested in all IT Development projects
 - 🌱 Currently I pursuing a degree in software engineering,
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...
+- 📫
 - 😄 Pronouns: Mr Nazim
 - ⚡ Fun fact: ...